Steam locomotive components

-This article is a glossary of the main components found on a typical steam locomotive.
+Main components found on a typical steam locomotive include:

 The diagram, which is not to scale, is a composite of various designs in the late steam era.
-Some components shown are not the same, or are not present, on some locomotives – for example, on smaller or articulated types.
+Some components shown are not the same as, or are not present, on some locomotives – for example, on smaller or articulated types.
 Conversely, some locomotives have components not listed here.

 Details of the components

 TenderAttached rail vehicle that holds both water for the boiler and fuel such as wood, coal, or oil.

 Cab Footplate Compartment where the engineer (US+) / driver (UK+) and fireman control the locomotive and tend the steam supply and firebox.
 They achieve that using various devices, most of which are on the rear surface of the firebox, called the "backhead":